Erezinho/TheAnalyzer/README.md

 I wrote this project as a POC during 2011 and decided to revive and share.

 The project is based on MFC library both for both UI purposes and Threading.
-I'm planing to release a newer version, based on C++ only (and probably Qt for the UI) to get it portable and cross-platform.
+Hopfully I'll release a newer version, based on C++ only (and probably Qt for the UI) to get it cross-platform.

 The algoritms are based on the 'Fuzzy Clustering and Data Analysis Toolbox'[1]